 We McCoys went walking in Wilsons Prom on the long weekend.
 Good weather rarely falls within my otherwise rich and wide blessing-spectrum, so I can only assume that we were among the many beneficiaries of some other camper’s weather blessing.
 Bless them, whoever they are.

-Anyway, at one point we were all sauntering along this track, happy as..
+Anyway, at one point we were all sauntering along the above track, happy as.

 We were on our way to see this